 Certified Local Government Program

-Certified Local Governments and DAHP share in the role as primary agencies with knowledge and expertise in historic preservation.
-Together, CLGs and DAHP advocate for the preservation of historically significant buildings, structures, sites, objects, and districts.
-Through education and information, these programs provide leadership for the protection of our shared heritage.
-For more information contact our Certified Local Government Coordinator, Kim Gant at (360) 586-3074 or email: email@example.com.
+DAHP's Historic Preservation experts work closely together with Certified Local Governments to support and foster expertise in historic preservation at the local level.
+Together, CLGs and DAHP advocate for the preservation of your community's precious historic resources.
+Through education and information, the CLG program provides leadership and partnership for the protection of our shared heritage.
+For more information contact our Certified Local Government Coordinator, Michelle Thompson at (360) 890-2617 or email: email@example.com.

 Announcement!
 FY25 CLG grant applications are open.
 Due to firstname.lastname@example.org April 28, 2024.